Vespasian: The emperor who saved Rome

 He did this by strengthening the army, reforming the tax system, and improving relations with the provinces.

-As emperor, Vespasian faced many challenges.
-The first challenge was bringing to a conclusion the Jewish rebellion.
+As emperor, Vespasian faced a series of challenges.
+The first was bringing to a conclusion the Jewish rebellion.

 In AD 70, his son, Titus, launched a successful military campaign against the city of Jerusalem and captured it.